JAYVIKD/Jayvik_vim/README.md

 - vim-action-ag ( shortcut for quick search using Ag tool/ search words under the cursor) : gagiw
 - vim-airline ( beautify the vim tab )
 - syntax ( colour code the C/C++ code properly )

+How to use:

+install vim and copy the entire directory to the root folder

+Tested on:

+tested on windows using cygwin